Section Image

 Upper Tyrone Township

-Situated 50 miles east of Pittsburgh by way of Interstate-76, those looking to move here will discover a wealth of single-family homes built from the early 1900s to present day.
-You could find a 1,000-square clapboard cottage that needs updating for $70,000 or 3-bedroom ranch home on an acre for $240,000.
+Those looking to move here will discover a wealth of single-family homes built from the early 1900s to the present day, from a 1,000-square clapboard cottage that needs updating for $70,000 to a 3-bedroom ranch-style home on an acre for $240,000.
 Homes typically sell within 45 days.
 “When the virus happened and everything shut down our inventory was basically nil.
 Once everything opened back up, we had buyers that wanted homes and they were flying off the market,” Kendrish says.
 “It’s slowed down a little bit, but they’re still selling relatively quickly.”

-Public school students may attend Southmoreland Primary Center (kindergarten and first grade), Southmoreland Elementary (second through fifth), Southmoreland Middle and Southmoreland Senior High.
-The primary and high school earn B grades, according to Niche, while the elementary and middle schools score a B-minus and C-plus respectively.
+Public school students may attend Southmoreland Primary Center for kindergarten and first grade, Southmoreland Elementary for second through fifth, Southmoreland Middle and Southmoreland Senior High.
+The primary school earns a B from Niche, while the rest all earn B-minus grades.
 In addition to its academic courses, the high school offers a variety of student organizations, including Random Acts of Kindness and Philosophy clubs.

 While Upper Tyrone Township offers a country feel, it’s far from remote.
 The small towns of Scottdale and Connellsville are less than 5 miles away.
-Connellsville hosts nationally known big box stores, such as Walmart Supercenter and Scottdale has a slew of independent shops and eateries to choose from.
-Along the row of historic brick buildings tucked behind the sidewalk in downtown Scottdale, you could stop by Bad Rabbit Café & Roastery to meet a friend for coffee, go antiquing at Bel Air Antiques, or catch a classic movie at the Geyer Performing Arts Center.
+Connellsville hosts nationally known big-box stores, such as Walmart Supercenter, and Scottdale has a slew of independent shops and eateries.
+Among the historic brick buildings in downtown Scottdale are Bad Rabbit Café & Roastery, Bel Air Antiques and the Geyer Performing Arts Center.
 Michael’s 50’s Diner is the go-to spot for burgers, milkshakes and retro decor, including a life-size Elvis statue and vintage jukebox.
 Fox’s Pizza Den, known for its 21-slice “Big Daddy” pizza, is another local favorite.

 Entertainment on a larger scale is just a short road trip away.
 Frank Lloyd Wright’s residential, architectural wonder “Fallingwater” in Mill Run and Seven Springs ski resort in Seven Springs are less than 30 miles from Upper Tyrone Township.
 Professional hockey, soccer and football games await in Pittsburg.
 “Upper Tyrone Township is low-key.
 It’s as laid back as you can get these days.
 It’s a great place for someone who enjoys the country, but everything is close,” Kendrish says.
 “You are just a hop, skip and a jump from all these wonderful places.”